 Dr. David Williams, in his newsletter ALTERNATIVES, explains: Most of the way drugs work seems to be based on the premise of fooling the body.
 In the majority of cases, drugs trick the body into acting as it normally would if it were healthy.
 He says there are as many examples as there are drugs and corticosteroids are among the most commonly used.
 Corticosteroids mimic the effects of cortisone and other hormones produced by the adrenal glands, resulting in a weakened immune system by limiting the body’s natural inflammatory response; making you more susceptible to infections and increasing your risk of cardiovascular disease and cancer.
 An anti-inflammatory diet would correct many problems for which people take these medications.

-Page 2 of 2 - Pain is often a friend that warns us of impending damage and protects the body from injury.
+Pain is often a friend that warns us of impending damage and protects the body from injury.
 I once read worst part of leprosy is that the person feels no pain.
 They can have their foot in fire and not feel it while the foot is destroyed.
 They lose limbs in this way.
 The article said when we take painkillers we are creating a leprosy-like condition.
 We kill pain and therefore, without pain’s warning signals, we are likely to cause even more serious problems.

 A man told me he ignored foot pain; the result was he unconsciously favored it; ended up with a knee replacement on the other side; favored that knee and ended up with a hip replacement on the other side.
 It was all because he ignored foot pain.

 Sometimes pain comes with a specific illness and seems to have no usefulness—for example shingles.
 When I had shingles, I used a relaxation CD which taught me to let go of pain and I used no painkillers.
 When the pain subsided, I knew I was recovering.
 Mayo Clinic has a tremendous CD from their pain clinic.